lorcan2440/lorcan2440.github.io/content/authors/admin/_index.md

 ---
 `Hi!` I'm a 3rd-year engineering student from Leeds, UK.
 For the academic year 2022-23, I'm on a year abroad exchange programme at the National University of Singapore (NUS), before returning to the University of Cambridge to complete my Master's degree in engineering (discipline TBC - likely bioengineering).

-My website showcases the main projects I've worked on, in which I explore biochemical processes, scientific computing, software development and machine learning, any and all of which I have interests in pursuing as careers.
+My website showcases the main projects I've worked on both at university and independently, in which I explore biochemical processes, scientific computing, software development and machine learning, any and all of which I have interests in pursuing as careers.

 {{% callout note %}}
 I am currently still making this site!
 For now, you can {{< icon name="download" pack="fa" >}} {{< staticref "uploads/Lorcan Nicholls - CV.pdf" "newtab" >}}download my CV{{< /staticref >}}.